 The Day of Commitment to Eliminate Racism & Promote Diversity is dedicated to promoting peace, justice, freedom, and dignity for all.
 It brings the community together to address injustices that create barriers to opportunity and equity.
 Our aim is to educate, facilitate discussion, empower, and inspire action for positive change in Central New York and beyond.

-The event will be held on Thursday, April 25th, at the Marriott Syracuse Downtown.
-It will include a morning workshop and panel discussion presented by leaders in diversity, equity, and inclusion in the CNY community.
-The day will conclude with a celebratory luncheon in the Persian Terrace where we will honor three local Champions of Diversity dedicated to creating a more equitable community in Central New York.
-Participants have the option to attend just one or both segments of the day.
+The event was held on Thursday, April 25th, at the Marriott Syracuse Downtown.
+It included a morning workshop and panel discussion presented by leaders in diversity, equity, and inclusion in the CNY community.
+The day concluded with a celebratory luncheon in the Persian Terrace where we honored three local Champions of Diversity dedicated to creating a more equitable community in Central New York.

 Congratulations to our 2024 Champions of Diversity!